Dopey love, shite school, un-dampened desire & my greatest performance that will never be seen! (August navel gazing)

 I think I stopped for a long time after that, and when I did again puberty had struck and inevitably dressing became sexualised and clothes became fetishistic, and as acting was deep rooted in me long before I realised it or became confident with it, playing the part of a girl became as important as wearing the clothes!

-Through years of not having a girlfriend, dressing up as girl almost became my compensation and when I was in love with a girl, more often than not a big crush on someone who had no interest in me, I would become ashamed of this dressing up thing, and destroy any clothes I had bought, (a common trait I have read in trannies).
+Through the many, many times in my life including now that I have not had a girlfriend, dressing up as girl almost became my compensation and when I was in love with a girl, more often than not a big crush on someone who had no interest in me, I would become ashamed of this dressing up thing, and destroy any clothes I had bought, (a common trait I have read in trannies).
+I often joke I dress with the regularity of the full moon, but am more a Wear-silk than Werewolf!
+In fact nothing like that often.

-I have however never felt part of that fraternity of trannies.
-Being honest I've never felt terribly comfortable with most blokes that do because I do and that's a terrible admission I know, and I'm not saying that I am horrible or intolerant of others that do, just don't feel akin to it.
+As regard trannies, being honest I've never felt part of that club, never terribly comfortable with blokes that do because I do and that's a terrible admission I know, and I'm not saying that I am horrible or intolerant of others that do, just don't feel akin to it.
 Strange because ordinarily I am hugely accepting of peoples foibles.
 I once went to a party in North London dressed just for the craic, but felt uneasy. from the start.
 It was very funny though, mostly old guys wearing miniskirts and crappy wigs sitting around legs apart chatting about the best route off the M1 to Leicester, and a smattering of male admirers, kind of creepy fellas attracted to trannies trying to put their hand on your knees and risking a decking, so I beat a hasty retreat!

 Oh yes, I can easily understand unease in prospective girlfs & it has with girls over the years cost me dear.